PNW-D3ck3r/OpenOverlay/README.md

 # Features:

-• Wrist Overlay: A small screen that is shown on your left or right wrist that shows the time, currently playing Spotify song, usage stats, and a cog wheel that when clicked opens the options panel.
+• Wrist Overlay: A small, watch-like screen that is shown on your left or right wrist that shows the time, currently playing Spotify song, usage stats, and a cog wheel that when clicked opens the options panel.

 • Settings Menu: A phone like menu that allows you to change your theme, color contrast, which wrist the Watch Overlay appears on, and many other options.